 William de Valence, Lord of Pembroke and Wexford was a half brother of Henry III, being the son of Hugh de Lusignan, Comte de la Marche and Isabella of Angouleme, widow of King John.
 Valence near Lusignan in France was probably his birthplace.
 In 1247 William and two of his brothers, Guy and Aymer, and his sister Alice came to England at the invitation of Henry III.
 In addition to his French lands William acquired vast estates in England and Ireland by his marriage, on 13th August 1247, with Joan, daughter of Warin de Munchensy, Lord of Swanscombe.
 Warin’s first wife was a co-heir of the Marshals, Earls of Pembroke but William was never created Earl of Pembroke.
 He went on Crusade with Prince Edward and brought back a jewelled cross which his daughter in law Mary later bequeathed to Westminster Abbey (it no longer remains).
 He died at his manor in Kent on 16th May 1296.

-It is thought his tomb may have originally been in St Edward the Confessor's chapel near the grave of his children but was moved when Queen Philippa of Hainault's was put in and he was then buried in St Edmund's chapel in the Abbey.
+It is thought his tomb was originally in St Edward the Confessor's chapel near the grave of two of his children but was moved when Anne of Bohemia's tomb was put in (1394).
+His monument was moved to St Edmund's chapel nearby.
 His tomb has the only existing example in England of Limoges champlevé enamel-work on a monument.
 The effigy and the tomb chest are of oak on a stone base on which are carved the arms of England, Valence and Valence with Clermont-Néelle.

 The effigy is still covered with decorated copper plates but decoration on the tomb chest has mostly disappeared except for five small shields (now grouped together and preserved under glass), and some enamelling between the legs of the effigy.
 His head rests on a cushion decorated in enamel with rosettes and his coat of arms.
 He is dressed in a coat of mail with an enamelled sword belt but only three of the small shields on his surcoat now remain.
 The large shield he carries is very fine (the arms are "barry of ten, argent and azure with an orle of martlets gules" ie. alternate silver and blue horizontal bars with red birds around the edge).